All you need to know about the Club

 We have eight all weather courts.
 All are Astroturf and four, upgraded in 2017, are the latest generation “Tiger Turf”.
 Six are floodlit, two with the latest LED floodlights which save energy and give an outstanding illumination quality.

-The courts are open to members seven days per week between 8:00 and 22:00 throughout the year, subject to team matches, club nights, tournaments and coaching.
+The courts are open to members seven days per week between 8:30 and 21:30 throughout the year, except when required for team matches, club nights, tournaments and coaching.

 What to Wear